How to make coffee

 French Press Tips

 Water makes up 98.5% of a cup of coffee.
 If the tap water tastes good to drink, it's good to make coffee with.
 Use it cold and freshly poured from the tap.
 (Let the tap run for a few seconds first.)
 If the tap water isn't great, then use natural spring water for best results.

 Grind fresh beans just before use.
 The French Press method calls for a coarse grind.
 The grind size should be between .75 mm and 1 mm.
 If the grind is too coarse it will make the coffee taste weak.
 If the grind is too fine, it will make the coffee taste bitter or too strong.
 For the most consistent outcome, we recommend a burr grinder.

-We recommend a coffee to water ratio of 50 grams (1.8 oz) of Ground coffee per 1 litre (34 fl oz) of water.
-In English, that's two heaping tablespoons for every ¾ cup of coffee.
+We recommend a coffee to water ratio of 50 grams (1.8 oz) of ground coffee per 1 litre (34 fl oz) of water.
+In English, that's two tablespoons for every cup of water.
 More if you're bold, less if you're not.

 About the French Press method

 The French Press is the French-kiss of coffee brewing — it enables a more intimate experience with the flavour of the beans.
 Low-tech and time-honoured, just grind, pour and plunge.
 The result?
 A simple method and deliciously complex cup.

 - Add cold clean water in the drip machine.

 - Use 2 tablespoons of ground coffee per cup of water.
 Use more if you’re bold!

 - If using whole beans, grind just before use with a medium-fine grind.